-Even for people who consider ‘consultation’ and ‘participation’ as separate forms of interaction with stakeholders, most agrees that these forms of interaction are often mingled with public consultation programs, complementing and overlapping each other.
+Even for people who consider ‘consultation’ and ‘participation’ as separate forms of interaction with stakeholders, most agree that these forms of interaction are often mingled with public consultation programs, complementing and overlapping each other.

 Having a consultation ‘log’ helps answer basic (but important) questions about the stakeholder engagement activities: Who has been consulted about a particular issue?
 Where and when did consultation or engagement activities take place?
 What were the results?
 More importantly, did the team make any commitments?
 Have they been followed up on?

 The benefits of having a public consultation system are many.
 It may be part of the regulatory or lending requirements, or an effective tool to demonstrate that the company listens to the stakeholders and incorporates their feedback in the project outcomes.
 Some other advantages of having a stakeholder management system are:

 How sophisticated the documentation system is depending on the scale and nature of your project.
 It can range from a simple excel spreadsheet, an access database, to a more sophisticated stakeholder engagement software tailored for your needs.
 See below for some advice on how to select the right system for your needs.

 When it comes to a time where you need a stakeholder database or consultation software, trying to decide what stakeholder management database to employ can be hard and a little confusing.
 You want something that works best for your current needs but is also easy to be expanded/ downgraded in the future.
 We’ve put together a simple flowchart to help you navigate through some of the basic considerations.

 Here are some free ebooks and articles that delve a little deeper into different areas of public consultation and stakeholder engagement so you can take your learning to the next level.
 Enjoy your read and get in touch if you have any questions.
 We would love to hear your feedback.